Roman conquest of the Iberian Peninsula: Continuation of the resistance

 In 191 BC, the term Gaius Flaminius was extended and Lucius Aemilius Paulus replaced Marcus Fulvius Nobilitor in Hispania Ulterior.
 The two praetors were to serve for two years because the war in Greece against Antiochus III had begun.
 They were allowed to have additional fresh troops, 3,000 infantry and 300 cavalry, and two-thirds of these were to be Latin allies.
 Lucius Aemilius lost a battle against the Lusitanians in the territory of the Vastitani at the town of Lycon (location unknown).
 He found it difficult to defend his camp and lost 6,000 men.
 He retreated by forced march to a friendly country.
 He raised an army by a hasty levy (probably an irregular force) and fought a pitched battle against the Lusitanians.
 They were routed; they lost 18,000 men and 3,300 were captured.
 This 'made matters more tranquil' in Hispania.
 We know through an inscription that Lucius Aemilius besieged the city of Hasta (a town in Turdetania, near Jerez de la Frontera).
 Facing stiff resistance, he encouraged a revolt of the slaves of the city, decreeing that they would be freed and given the land they worked on if they revolted.
 It worked, the city was delivered to him and he kept his promise.
-We know this through an inscription found near Alcala del los Gazules, 80 km east of Cadiz.
+We know this through an inscription found near Alcala del los Gazules, 80 km east of Cádiz.

 In 189 BC, Publius Junius Brutus and Lucius Plautius Hypsaeus were the praetors of Hispania Ulterior and Citerior respectively.
 Publius Iunius was reassigned from Etruria to Hispania when Lucius Baebius Dives (who had been assigned to Hispania Ulterior) died in Massalia (Marseilles) on his way to Hispania when he was attacked by Ligurians.
 Lucius Baebius had been given reinforcements of 6,000 Latin infantry and 200 cavalry.
 Lucius Plautius Hypsaeus was given 2,000 Roman and 2,000 Latin infantry and 200 cavalry.
 The two men were surprised to find the situation quiet in Hispania.
 Lucius Aemilius' victory brought temporary peace.

 In 188 BC, Lucius Manlius Acidinus Fulvianus and Gaius Atinius were the praetors of Hispania Citerior and Ulterior respectively.
 They were given more troops; 3,000 infantry and 200 cavalry were added to each provincial legion.
 Initially, things were quiet, but in 187 BC, the two praetors informed Rome that Celtiberians and Lusitanians were in arms and were ravaging the lands of the allies.
 Gaius Atinius fought the Lusitanians near Hasta, defeated them, killing 6,000 of them, and seized their camp.
 He then attacked Hasta, which he seized easily.
 However, he died in the battle.
 The senate sent a messenger to order Gaius Calpurnius Piso, his successor, to hasten his departure.
 However, he had already left two days earlier.
 The other praetor, Lucius Manlius Acidinus fought an indecisive battle against the Celtiberians.
 Both sides withdrew and the Celtiberians moved their camp the next night, giving the Romans the chance to bury their dead and collect the spoil.